Doyle Glass

-Doyle Glass (born January 22, 1962) is an American historical novelist and sculptor.
-He is best known for his bestselling nonfiction books "Lions of Medina"(2007), "Swift Sword" (new edition 2023) and for sculpting the Texas Medal of Honor Memorial (2008) and the Kentucky Medal of Honor Memorial (2001).
-Glass began writing and sculpting following a career as a criminal prosecutor in Texas and Kentucky.
+Doyle Glass (born January 22, 1962) is an American author, historical novelist and sculptor.
+He is best known for his nonfiction books Lions of Medina(2007), Swift Sword (2014; revised edition 2023), which chronicle the experiences of U.S. Marines during the Vietnam War, and for sculpting the Kentucky Medal of Honor Memorial and the Texas Medal of Honor Memorial.